Group members can send and receive messages in a group, which is similar to the chat mode of QQ and WeChat groups.

-If the sender nickname and profile photo need to be included, import the information in these two fields to user profiles in IM.
+If the sender nickname and profile photo need to be included, the information in these two fields must be imported to user profiles in IM.

 If custom fields need to be included, configure custom fields in the console and submit a ticket to add the corresponding fields to messages.

-The sending of group messages can be controlled through the following methods:
+The sending of group messages can be managed through the following methods:

 |Mute group members||Prevent a group member from sending messages for a certain period of time.
 This feature is effective within a single group.
 If the muted user leaves the group and joins again, the user remains muted until the mute time expires.|

 |Callback before delivering group messages||Before delivering a message to group members, IM checks with the app backend for permission.
 If not allowed, the message will not be delivered.

 After receiving a callback, the app backend can modify the message content and return it to IM, which will deliver the modified message.
 For more information, see Callback Before Delivering Group Messages.

 After initiating a callback, IM will deliver the message directly if it does not receive a response in 2 seconds, without retrying.

 Group messages are divided into three levels by priority.
-If a group exceeds the message frequency cap, the backend delivers high-priority messages first.
+If a group exceeds the message frequency limit, the backend delivers high-priority messages first.
 Therefore, select appropriate priorities according to the importance of messages.